 No direct application

-As we have indicated for the european union law, the ECHR is not directly applicable in the world of patent, that it is for a classic European patent, a unitary patent, that the JUB is competent or not.
+The ECHR does not apply directly in the patent world, whether for a classic European patent, a unitary patent, whether the JUB is competent or not.

-Indeed, the EPO or the Union are not signatories to the ECHR, only the member states are.
+Indeed, the EPO or the Union are not signatory to the ECHR (or at least for the moment Article 6 (2) TEU), only member states are.

 The European Convention for the Protection of Human Rights contains rules which express general principles of law common to the Member States of the European Patent Organization.
 Such rules must therefore be considered as part of the legal system of this Organization and be observed by all its instances.